 CTAs are the signboards to guide and direct.
 These need to be put up generously, at every turn you need visitors to take.
 Call-to-Action buttons tell the visitor what they are supposed to do, and what they can expect upon doing it.

 Read this comprehensive post on CTA buttons, what works, and why.

 Also, how about some awesome flat-design CTA freebies you can start using right away?
 Click the button below to download, no landing pages, no nothing.
 Just some awesome free goodies..
 It’s a zip file with .ai, .psd and .eps files included.
 If you like what you get here, you can thank Shawn Rubel at Vecteezy and check out what else they’ve got there.

 I love this part because removing videos is not a best practice by any means.
-There are dozens of case studies that extol the use of videos as a means to effect greater conversions.
+There are dozens of success stories that extol the use of videos as a means to effect greater conversions.
 This one for instance.
 Or this.

 Why then, didn’t the videos work for Susty Party?
 Primarily because they were not as relevant as testimonials.
 Although the videos took up precious real estate on the home page, they were not as relevant for visitors as were the testimonials.
 Think about this: if you were looking for party-ware and landed on Susty Party’s website, would you be more interested in a video that showed how party cups looked or would you be keen to know what other customers who have used the products felt about them?
 I’d put my money on the latter.